Comprehensive Deductible: How to Choose the Right Amount

 Factors to Consider

 2. Your Car's Value A higher deductible makes less sense on an older, lower-value vehicle.
 If your car is worth $5,000 and you have a $1,500 deductible, a theft or flood total loss yields only a $3,500 payout — potentially not worth the premium savings.
-Explore full coverage car insurance to understand when the math works in your favor.
+Explore comprehensive car insurance coverage to understand when the math works in your favor.

 3. Your Risk Environment Do you live in a hail corridor, a flood-prone area, or a high-theft ZIP code?
-Greater exposure to comprehensive claims favors a lower deductible.
+States prone to severe weather — particularly across the Midwest, Gulf Coast, and Southeast — see significantly higher comprehensive claim volumes.
+Greater exposure to comprehensive events favors a lower deductible.
 If you're in a low-risk area and rarely file claims, a higher deductible can be a smart self-insurance strategy.
+Drivers in hail-prone states should pay close attention to hail damage car insurance and its relationship to their deductible.

 4. Lender Requirements If your vehicle is financed or leased, your lender may cap the maximum deductible allowed — commonly $500 or $1,000.